The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Related Work

 \seclabel{free-rep}

-Many of the limitations associated with structured scene representations can be overcome by using an \emph{unstructured} representation.
+Many of the limitations associated with structured scene representations can be overcome by using an \emph{unstructured} pointcloud representation.
 These directly represent the observation state using sensor measurements instead of encoding scene information in an external structure.
-There is no reduction in the fidelity of scene information and no extra computational cost is incurred for maintaining an external structure.
+They do not reduce the fidelity of scene information and avoid some of the computational costs (e.g., raycasting) incurred by maintaining an external structure.

-\gls{see} is the first \gls{nbv} approach to use a fully unstructured representation, to the best of our knowledge, but other unstructured approaches have since been presented. \citet{Peralta2020} and \citet{Zeng2020a} use machine-learning based methods with a pointcloud representation to select next best views that can provide the greatest improvements in scene coverage.
-These can obtain good observations of structures similar to their training sets but do not generalise well to unseen geometry.
+\gls{see} is the first \gls{nbv} approach to use a fully unstructured representation, to the best of our knowledge, but other approaches have since been presented. \citet{Peralta2020,Zeng2020a} train neural networks to select views from a predefined set that can obtain the greatest improvements in surface coverage. \citet{Arce2020} present a multistage approach with a density-based measurement classification similar to \gls{see}. \citet{Williams2020a} use the \gls{hpr} algorithm \citep{Katz1969} to identify point-based frontiers on the boundaries of visible surfaces.

-\citet{Arce2020} present a multistage approach with a density-based measurement classification similar to \gls{see}.
-An initial scene observation is obtained by moving the sensor along a fixed trajectory.
-Boundary points in the resulting pointcloud are identified using a density-based classification and grouped into clusters.
-A view is proposed to observe each cluster by estimating the local surface normal and a trajectory between them is found.
-While this approach is shown to obtain good observations, unlike \gls{see} it requires a manual initial observation and lacks consideration for scene coverage when planning views.
+\gls{see} is a measurement-direct \gls{nbv} approach with a density-based pointcloud representation.
+All scene information is directly associated with sensor measurements and therefore \gls{see} avoids the computational cost of maintaining an external structure (i.e., a voxel grid or surface mesh).
+The computational cost of updating the density representation scales with the number of measurements captured and processed at the discrete views chosen by \gls{see} rather than the scene volume or the resolution of an external structure.

-\gls{see} is a measurement-direct \gls{nbv} approach with an unstructured density representation.
-It represents all scene information with a point-based encoding and and therefore avoids the computational cost of maintaining an external structure (i.e., a voxel grid or surface mesh).
-The density representation only requires local point-wise computations to evaluate an observation.
-These methods are more efficient than the raycasting used by volumetric approaches and the mesh analysis techniques utilised by surface approaches.
+Measurements are processed when they are added to the observation and are only reprocessed if they have insufficient density and lie within the classification neighbourhood of newly added measurements.
+Visibility and occlusion checking is only required for the small subset of points used to propose views for extending an observation, instead of for every added measurement as is typically required for volumetric approaches.